aaronjsutton/aspk/README.md

 ## Usage

-`ASPK.Server` is implemented as a `GenServer` that and can be run from a supervision tree. `ASPK.Application` is a standalone OTP application that will run the server.
+`ASPK.Server` is implemented as a `GenServer` that can be run from a supervision tree. `ASPK.Application` is a standalone OTP application that will run the server.
 [Ecto](https://hexdocs.pm/ecto/Ecto.html) is used as the database engine.

 First generate a token using an `iex` console. `ASPK.create_token/0` can be used for this.